OpenVPN/openvpn/doc/man-sections/tls-options.rst

   stack (including the notoriously dangerous X.509 and ASN.1 stacks) to the connecting client.

-  OpenVPN supplies the following environment variables to the command:
+  OpenVPN supplies the following environment variables to the command (and only these variables.
+The normal environment variables available for other scripts are NOT present):

   * :code:`script_type` is set to :code:`tls-crypt-v2-verify`